Why You Need UX Research Data Before Redesigning Your Website

 You might be asking, can’t you find out similar data using an analytics platform?
 After all, analytics tools allow you to see which pages people visited and where they came from.
 Yes, we can learn some of this information using Google Analytics and Google Tag Manager, but without performing true UX research, we have to make inferences about what the data means.

 With UX testing, you don’t have to guess - various UX research methods allow us to observe typical user interactions with a website, and some tests even allow businesses to directly ask users for their feedback on hard-to-complete tasks.
 User research encompasses all the tactics we utilize including heatmapping, mouse tracking, user testing and more.
 We use a combination of these methods to learn more about users, and from the data we receive, we determine how best to incorporate UX trends into a new website design.

 How do I get user data from my website?

 Whether you are hiring a UX consultant, a UX agency or tackling the UX research on your own, there are many tools available.
 Before you can choose which tool or research method to use, you must determine your goals.

-If you’d like to find out directly if users can easily convert on your website, consider conducting a user test that lets participants in your target demographic try to complete specific tasks.
+If you’d like to find out directly if users can easily convert on your website, consider conducting a user test with an online panel that lets participants in your target demographic try to complete specific tasks.
 By using a panel of participants, you can learn how your exact target audience interacts with the website.
 They will be able to rate how difficult each task is and share any other comments or thoughts.

 Or, if you’re wondering if your website is easy to navigate and if the content architecture makes sense to users, there’s a user test for that!
 You can try card sorting, a research method that allows participants to sort pages according to which navigation tab they’d expect to find them.
 You might be surprised to learn what topics and content users associate with each other and which they do not.